IkigaiLabsETH/ikigAI/README.md

+## AI studio creating a personal AI for everyone

+### Empathetic conversational AI with a web3 context for IkigAI Labs XYZ

+"Hey, I’m XYZ, your personal AI.
+Got something on your mind?
+Let’s talk!"

+The invention of the Generative Pre-trained Transformer (GPT) is one of the recent decade's most important advancements in AI technology.
+The GPTs powering today's Large Language Models (LLMs) demonstrate a remarkable ability for reasoning, understanding, and planning.
+However, their true potential has yet to be fully realized.

+We believe that the true power of LLMs lies in agentic behavior.
+By engineering a system that draws on LLMs' emergent abilities and providing an ecosystem that supports environmental interactions, we can draw out the full potential of models like GPT-4.

+By providing a platform to give LLMs agentic abilities, AgentGPT aims to overcome the limitations of standalone LLMs by leveraging prompt engineering techniques, vector databases, and API tooling.

+In a general sense, agents are rational actors.
+They use thinking and reasoning to influence their environment.
+This could be in the form of solving problems or pursuing specific goals.
+They might interact with humans or utilize tools.
+Ultimately, we can apply this concept to LLMs to instill more intelligent and logical behavior.

+In AgentGPT, large language models essentially function as the brain of each agent.
+As a result, we can produce powerful agents by cleverly manipulating the English language and engineering a framework that supports interoperability between LLM completions and a diverse set of APIs.

 ## How embeddings work:

 ChatGPT is a great tool for answering general questions, but it falls short when it comes to answering web3-specific questions as it often makes up answers to fill its knowledge gaps and doesn't cite sources.
 To solve this issue, we will use embeddings coupled with vector search.